 Artworks of Cain and Abel are not all that common, perhaps because the subject is so sombre: conflict, violence and death.
 There is no happy ending for anyone.

 Cain and Abel were two brothers who followed different paths: Cain was a farmer and Abel was a shepherd.
 At the end of the year they made an offering to God of the things they had produced.
 Cain offered grain and the fruits of his harvest, and Abel offered a sacrificial lamb.
 God showed favour to Abel, but not to Cain.
 Angered by God’s rejection and filled with resentment – as the Bible says, ‘sin was crouching at his door’, Cain killed his brother.
 God banished Cain and put a mark on him, the famous ‘mark of Cain’.

-Abel’s offering is usually shown as a sheaf of wheat, Cain’s as a portion of animal meat.
+Abel’s offering is usually a sheaf of wheat, Cain’s a portion of animal meat.

 Abel represented the nomadic life, where people travelled with their animals and were relatively free; Cain stood for farming, more secure but more restrictive too

 Both ways of life were locked in a struggle for dominance, and though the nomadic way of life lingered on in some places, by the time the Bible was written it had been almost entirely replaced by agriculture